 In London, competing at the U16 level, the Magherafelt Cúchulainns faced teams from Gloucestershire, Herefordshire, Lancashire, London, Warwickshire and Yorkshire.
 Despite being a team made-up of players who had little experience playing Gaelic games, the Magherafelt Cúchulainns represented themselves with distinction showing some incredible skills, passion, and team-work.
+They of "Building Positive Relations".
+This application if successful will enhance Ulster using sport as a vehicle to build

-They narrowly missed-out on a semi-final spot, coming-up against club teams who have had years of experience playing together.
+The annual Ulster GAA Cúchulainn Cup took place at the Meadowbank March 2016.
+Magherafelt Cúchulainns, Banbridge Cúchulainns, and Ballymena narrowly missed-out on a semi-final spot, coming-up against club teams who have had years of experience playing together.
 While in London the young men also had a chance to tour London City, spent a day in Thorpe Park, and did some shopping.
 The real value of such an experience was profoundly seen on the young men, as they forged meaningful and lasting friendships.
 Praise must go to the school-teachers who accompanied their pupils, and staff from Ulster GAA who made it possible for the young men to become involved in the experience.